ppy/osu-wiki/news/2020-12-21-project-loved-december-2020.md

 200 BPM, 6:42 | 7.66★\
 *description written by [Sartan](https://osu.ppy.sh/users/4100941)*

 Well, ain't that an incredible collab!
-Here we have Ascendance et al inviting us to exit the 'atomosphere', and we are happy to accept the invitation!
+Here we have Ascendance and co. inviting us to exit the "atomosphere", and we are happy to accept the invitation!
 This map has been used as a CWC Grand Finals tiebreaker, which is probably enough to tell the story about its difficulty.
 It is fairly hard, for some even really hard, but really interesting nonetheless.
-There are 8 mappers involved in this project, the playstyle between parts differs quite starkly, which can be seen as a sort of discontinuity, but also as a challenge.
+There are 8 mappers involved in this project, and the playstyle between parts differs quite starkly, which can be seen as a sort of discontinuity, but also as a challenge.
 There is lots to be told about the map, but I'd rather keep it a secret, as you should discover it yourself for maximum enjoyment!
 So enjoy this monstrous collab, let us know what you think.
 I really hope you have wi-fi in space to tell us the story!

 [![](/wiki/shared/news/2020-12-21-project-loved-december-2020/catch/3-jackhammer-madness.jpg)](https://osu.ppy.sh/community/forums/topics/{{TOPIC_ID}})